MI-DPLA/combine/docs/exporting.rst

 When exporting documents to S3, two options are available:

   - ``Spark DataFrame``: This is a multi-columned DataFrame that mirrors the database entry for each Record in MongoDB

+    - *exports as Parquet file, leveraging compression and performance of this format for Spark reading*

   - ``Archive file``: The same archive file that would have been downloadble from Combine for this export type, is uploaded to S3

 If exporting as Spark DataFrame, a couple particularly important columns are: